git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMiniMk3.md

 #### Session Mode

-The Session mode is quite complex since it hides several sub-modes for controlling solo, mute, record arm, etc. Long press the SSM (Scene 2) button to switch between the sub-modes or turn them off.
+The Session mode is quite complex since it provides several sub-modes for controlling solo, mute, record arm, etc. Long press the SSM (Scene 2) button to switch between the sub-modes or turn them off.
 The SSM button is also lit in the color of the selected sub-mode.

 The pads start playback or recording of the respective clip.
 The Scene and SSM buttons start the first and second scene in the selected scene window.
 Use Shift+Scene/SSM buttons to move the scene window.

-If one of the sub-modes is enabled, the lower pad row changes and display the states of the sub-mode.
+If one of the sub-modes is enabled, the lower pad row changes and displays the states of the sub-mode.
 Press one of these pads to toggle the state.
 The following sub-modes are available:

 1) **Record Arm**: Toggle the recording armed state of the 8 tracks on the selected track bank page.
 2) **Track select**:  Select one of the 8 tracks on the selected track bank page.